andr-groth/CDO-scripts/docs/get_eofs.md

 ## Output

-The script saves the following output files in a subfolder named `pcs`, created in the folder of the first input file:
+The script saves the following output files in a subfolder named `pcs/`, created in the folder of the first input file:

 - `eigenvalues.csv`: A CSV file containing the eigenvalues of the EOFs.
 - `eofs.nc`: A netCDF file containing the ensemble EOFs.